 Anderson-Crawford Elementary School is located on Eielson Air Force Base.
 The student body, which includes students from Moose Creek, consists mainly of military dependents.
 The building houses approximately 300 third through sixth grade students.

-Construction of Crawford Elementary started in 1996 and was finished for the opening of school in August 1997.
+Construction of Anderson-Crawford Elementary started in 1996 and was finished for the opening of school in August 1997.
 This state-of-the-art 65,000 square foot building received the 1999 USAF Award for Design Excellence.

 U.S. Secretary of Education Arne Duncan recognized 337 schools as National Blue Ribbon Schools for 2014 based on their overall academic excellence or their progress in closing achievement gaps among student subgroups.

-“We’re delighted Crawford earned this honor,” said Superintendent Dr. Karen Gaborik.
-“The administrator and educators at Crawford worked diligently to reach every student and we're proud they’re receiving recognition on a national level."
+“We’re delighted Anderson-Crawford earned this honor,” said Superintendent Dr. Karen Gaborik.
+“The administrator and educators at Anderson-Crawford worked diligently to reach every student and we're proud they’re receiving recognition on a national level."

-Crawford Elementary is listed among the Exemplary High Performing Schools of the National Blue Ribbon School recipients.
-With 169,000 schools across the United States, its territories and DODEA schools, Crawford ranks in the top quarter of 1% of schools.
+Anderson-Crawford Elementary is listed among the Exemplary High Performing Schools of the National Blue Ribbon School recipients.
+With 169,000 schools across the United States, its territories and DODEA schools, Anderson-Crawford ranks in the top quarter of 1% of schools.

 692 Ravens Way

 Office: 7:00 am - 3:00 pmTeresa Lesage